Lying Tricep Extension: Muscles Worked, How To Do, Form

 • Lie down on a flat bench with your feet planted firmly on the ground.

-• Make sure your head, upper back, and buttocks are in contact with the bench.
+• Keep your head, upper back, and buttocks are in contact with the bench.

 • If using a barbell or EZ-curl bar, grip it with an overhand grip slightly wider than shoulder-width apart.